 The Administrator Aspirant Program is an excellent opportunity for any teacher with leadership potential.
-The intent is to expose interested teachers to the variety of administrator roles and leadership skills of administrators, provide opportunities for participants to meet and dialog with outstanding administrator role models, and learn “first hand” by attending seminars and shadowing administrator practitioners in our region.
+The intent is to expose interested teachers to the variety of administrator roles and leadership skills of administrators, provide opportunities for participants to meet and dialog with outstanding administrator role models and learn “first-hand” by attending seminars and shadowing administrator practitioners in our region.

 The seminars are interactive and address school leadership and career options, with reflective follow-up assignments.
 Each participant will be assigned an administrator mentor(s) with the opportunity to shadow and receive individualized support.
-The design of the program will enable participants to meet and talk with a variety of administrator practitioners in the region both during seminars and shadowing experiences.

 What Do Participants Say?